 GMS also facilitates annual and quarterly confirmation of compliance with independence policies, as described below.

 Independence compliance

-EY has established a number of processes and programs aimed at monitoring the compliance with independence requirements of EY member firms and their people.
-These include the following activities, programs and processes:
+EY has established several processes and programs aimed at monitoring the compliance with independence requirements of EY member firms and their people.
+These include the following activities, programs and processes.

 Independence confirmations